| ⇦ |

 The principal nitrogenous excretory compound in humans is urea.
 It is synthesized in the mitrochondrial matrix and cytosol of liver cells and eliminated through kidneys.

-Related Questions: - Which one of the following pairs of hormones are the examples of those
+Related Questions: - Which of the following minerals needed for the activity of enzymes required for

-- Which one of the following structures is an organelle within an organelle?
+- Which one of the following are homologous organs?

 Topics: Human Physiology Systems